 - Rehearse & then rehearse some more, to ensure you’ll be sticking to your time allowance

-- Do not read the talk from your slides (the audience can read!!)
+- Avoid reading the talk from your slides (the audience can read!!)

 - Make eye contact